infinum/eightshift-forms/src/Geolocation/Geolocation-WP-Rocket.md

 ### ES_GEOLOCATION_USE_WP_ROCKET_ADVANCED_CACHE

-This constant will set geolocation settings so you can use this feature because there are some structural changes that needs to happen in the backend.
+This constant is used so that the advanced cache settings can work correctly with the WP-Rocket plugin.

 ```php
 define('ES_GEOLOCATION_USE_WP_ROCKET_ADVANCED_CACHE', true);